philippgille/chromem-go/README.md

 ## Usage

-For a full, working example, using the vector database for retrieval augmented generation (RAG), see [example/main.go](example/main.go)
+For a full, working example, using the vector database for retrieval augmented generation (RAG) and locally running embeddings model and LLM (in Ollama), see [example/main.go](example/main.go).

 ## Motivation